Written by Saifullah Khan | Study Abroad Freelance Consultant | Updated May 2025

 You should have a minimum of 12th grade education.
 Some companies do require 13th grade. - German Language Proficiency

 This is the most difficult requirement to fulfil for many students.
-You should have at least B1 level certificate in German Language.
-Some professions like healthcare requires B2 and above. - Ausbildung Contract
+You should have at least a B1 level certificate in German Language.
+Some professions like healthcare requires B2 and above. - Criminal Record and Health Certificates

 This is the Contract with a Company in Germany. - Financial Resources